Indian National Finals Rodeo Hall of Fame

-The Indian National Rodeo Finals Hall of Fame is a hall of fame in Browning, Montana, dedicated to the sport of rodeo.
+The Indian National Rodeo Finals Hall of Fame is a hall of fame in Browning, Montana, United States, dedicated to the sport of indian rodeo.
 The Indian National Finals Rodeo is dedicated to preserving and promoting the sport of Indian rodeo through as many channels as are available to it.

 History

 The Indian National Rodeo Finals was created in 1976 by five people who took some regional associations to make one larger association.
 Indian cowboys and cowgirls competed together in the first finals that year in the Salt Palace in Salt Lake City, Utah.
 The association now claims 11 regions throughout the United States and Canada.